bgamari/ghc-wiki-import/ghc-kinds/kind-inference.md

 - There are obviously examples that are accepted by (PARGEN) but not (BASELINE).

+So moving from (BASELINE) to (PARGEN) would be a breaking change, but only in rather obscure circumstances.
+I am intensely relaxed about that particular backward-compatibility problem!

 **Richard:** I can't figure out how (PARGEN) would look different from (BASELINE) in this presentation. **End Richard** **Simon**: does the above answer you?